mveteanu/CodeAvenger/_posts/2017-05-15-Real-programmers-don't-use-JavaScript.md

 Is JavaScript language just for new comers?
 Maybe those [bootcamps](http://www.codeavenger.com/2017/02/18/Coding-Bootcamps.html) that prepare JavaScript developers should offer also a base computer science course.
 Of course - all the admiration goes to self though programmers.
 No complaint here!

 In conclusion, if you intend to hire someone to build you a JavaScript framework, you may have more success to look for Java / C# developers.
-They'll be able to pick up JavaScript in no time and as a bonus you may be able to get developers with a solid CS background.
+They'll be able to pick up JavaScript in no time and as a bonus you may be able to get developers with a solid computer science background.